This website uses cookies to help you make the most of your visit.

 Principle 3.
 Premises

-The pharmacy premises provide a professional environment for the provision of healthcare services, but the pharmacy's website allows people to choose a prescription only medicine before beginning a consultation with a prescriber.
-This could mean that people may not receive the most suitable treatment option for their needs.
-The pharmacy could do more to ensure that the information on its website is up-to-date and not misleading, so people using the service are able to make an informed decision about their care.
+The pharmacy is clean, well-organised, and provides a safe and appropriate environment for people to access its services.
+The pharmacy’s website provides the relevant information to people.
+But the pharmacy could do more to ensure that information on its website about its prescribers and unlicensed preparations is clearer so people using the service are better able to make an informed decision about their care.
 And the pharmacy needs to comply with any guidance or advice provided by any other healthcare regulators.

 Principle 4.
 Services, including medicines management